- Release Notes >

 Mongo Shell Supports AWS IAM Credentials for Atlas Clusters¶

-Starting in MongoDB 4.4, the mongo
+Starting in MongoDB 4.4, the mongo shell supports

 using AWS IAM credentials